Frequently Asked Questions

 Contact your assigned academic advisor and use StudentAdmin

-Advisor approval is not needed to make any changes to general education and elective courses, however, due to the rigorous Engineering curriculum, DO NOT drop core Engineering courses (Lab science and Math courses) without speaking with your assigned academic advisor first.
+Advisor approval is not needed to make any changes to common curriculum and elective courses, however, due to the very prescriptive nature of the Engineering curriculum, DO NOT drop any core Engineering courses (Lab science and Math courses) without speaking with your assigned academic advisor first.

 Note: Students have until the 10th day of classes to adjust their schedule.
 Students can rely on what they learned at orientation to navigate enrollment actions in StudentAdmin, or brush up with the help links below: